Toilets for caravans

 Blue fluids on the market may contain formaldehyde.
 Green fluids are all formaldehyde-free but may not be as effective at breaking down waste in holding tanks.

-Both green and blue fluids are acceptable for use on Club sites and with the correct dilution should not affect any sewage treatment method.
+Both green and blue fluids are acceptable for use on Club campsites and with the correct dilution should not affect any sewage treatment method.

 Some larger motorhomes feature toilets that employ vacuum technology.
 When the toilet is flushed the vacuum energy stored in the system is released.
 The bowl is instantly cleared and the waste is removed through the vacuum pipe, at two metres per second, to the waste tank.
 It has a remote removable cassette, which can be installed anywhere, avoiding unpleasant odours in the bathroom.
 The filter requires changing between one and three years, dependent on usage.

 In cold weather the fresh and waste contents of the toilet may freeze.
 A simple precaution is to add car antifreeze, first checking with the toilet manufacturer that it is compatible with the plastic materials used.
 Propylene glycol, is less toxic and is the better option.
-The caravan background warmth should prevent freezing on site, but when travelling in sub-zero conditions it may be sensible to drain the toilet; this should also help caravan stability.
+The caravan background warmth should prevent freezing on site, but when travelling in sub-zero conditions it may be sensible to drain the toilet; this should also help caravan stability, although if stability is a worry then make sure you check our our guide on caravan stabilisers, for added peace of mind.

-At the end of the season, wash out the toilet with a mild soap solution, avoiding the use of strong household detergents or cleaners with chlorine, solvents or acid contents, which may damage valve seals.
+At the end of the season, wash out the toilet with a mild soap solution.
+Avoid using strong household detergents or cleaners with chlorine, solvents or acid contents, which may damage valve seals.
 Seals can be greased with acid-free Vaseline or olive oil and the toilet should be stored with caps loose or removed.

 All fresh water tanks, hoses etc. should be regularly cleaned with a proprietary steriliser and water filters should be renewed at intervals recommended by the manufacturer, regardless of how little they may have been used.
 Finally, always read the manufacturer's instructions, which contain many useful tips.